2008 United States House of Representatives elections in Michigan: District 8

+Predictions

 District 9

 This district covers parts of Oakland County.
 Republican incumbent Joe Knollenberg was challenged by former Michigan Lottery commissioner and military veteran, Democratic nominee Gary Peters.
 Libertarian Adam Goodman, Green Party Douglas Campbell and Independent Dr. Jack Kevorkian were also running.
-CQ Politics forecasted the race as 'No Clear Favorite'.

 Knollenberg was targeted by the Democratic Congressional Campaign Committee after his surprisingly narrow margin of victory in the 2006 election, receiving 51.5% of the vote compared with 46.2% for his Democratic opponent.

+Predictions

 District 10

 Republican incumbent Candice Miller was challenged by Democratic nominee Robert Denison, Libertarian Neil Kiernan Stephenson, and Green Candace Caveny.
 This district stretches from the northeast Detroit suburbs up to most of The Thumb.

-CQ Politics rating: Safe Republican.
+Predictions

 District 11

 Incumbent Republican Thad McCotter was challenged by Democrat Joseph Larkin who defeated Edward Kriewall in the August 5 party primary.
 Also running were Libertarian John Tatar and Green Erik Shelley.
 This district covers part of Detroit's western suburbs.

-CQ Politics rating: Lean Republican.
+Predictions

 District 12

 12-term Democrat Sander M. Levin was challenged by Republican Bert Copple, Libertarian John Vico, Green William J. O'Palicky and U.S. Taxpayers' Lester Townsend.
 This district covers part of Detroit's northern suburbs.

-CQ Politics rating: Safe Democrat.
+Predictions

 District 13

 Incumbent Democrat Carolyn Cheeks Kilpatrick narrowly survived the August 5 party primary.
-She faced complications due to the legal troubles facing her son Detroit mayor Kwame Kilpatrick.
+She faced complications due to the legal troubles facing her son, Detroit mayor Kwame Kilpatrick.
 Cheeks Kilpatrick won with 39.1% of the vote over former state representative Mary Waters with 36% of the vote and state senator Martha Scott with 24.9% of the vote.
 A televised debate between the three candidates developed into a shouting match.
 Cheeks Kilpatrick faced Republican candidate Edward Gubics, Libertarian candidate Greg Creswell and Green Party candidate George Cosetti in the general election.
 This district covers the east side of Detroit and its eastern and Downriver suburbs.

-CQ Politics rating: Safe Democrat.
+Predictions

 District 14

 Powerful incumbent Democrat John Conyers, chairman of the House Judiciary Committee, had one Democratic opponent in the primary, Detroit pastor Rev. Horace Sheffield, but Sheffield's campaign was short lived because he withdrew his name and announced his support for Conyers.
 Conyers faced Libertarian Rick Secula and Green Party Clyde Shabazz in the general election.
 This district covers the west side of Detroit and some inner western and downriver suburbs.

-CQ Politics rating: Safe Democrat.
+Predictions

 District 15

 55-year Congressional veteran Democrat John Dingell is the Dean of the House and chairman of the House Energy and Commerce Committee.
 He was challenged by Republican Jack Lynch, Libertarian Gregory Scott Stempfle, Green Aimee Smith and U.S. Taxpayers Party candidate James Wagner.
 The 15th district includes Ann Arbor, Ypsilanti, Monroe, the downriver suburbs of Detroit and the semi-rural southeastern corner of Michigan.
-CQ Politics rating: Safe Democrat.